goats-9/goats-9.github.io/content/about/_index.md

 ## Education

-Prenestly, I am an undergraduate student studying at the Indian Institute of Technology, Hyderabad ([IITH](https://iith.ac.in)) in the Department of Computer Science and Engineering ([CSE](https://cse.iith.ac.in)).
+Presently, I am an undergraduate student studying at the Indian Institute of Technology, Hyderabad ([IITH](https://iith.ac.in)) in the Department of Computer Science and Engineering ([CSE](https://cse.iith.ac.in)).
 I opened the institute's rankings with an All India Rank (AIR) of 191 in the General/Open